PrakshaChaudhary/geo-coverage-poc-sidecar/README.md

 ## What it does

-Draw coverage boundaries for logistics services (pickup zones, drop zones, outstation rings) using two modes:
+Draw coverage boundaries for services (pickup zones, drop zones, outstation boundaries) using two modes:

 - **✏ Polygon Draw** — Draw a polygon on the map → auto-converts to H3 hexagonal cells
 - **⬡ Hex Select** — Zoom in and click individual hex cells to select/deselect

-Both modes output the same format: an array of H3 cell IDs — the production storage format for the Availability Engine.
+Both modes output the same format: an array of H3 cell IDs — the production storage format for Availability Engine.

 ---